Three IMFD researchers receive Fondecyt Initiation grants

 "I hope to provide a new perspective on political divisions in Chile by analyzing how geography and inequality influence the political behavior of urban elites.
 This project links spatial and electoral data to map and characterize these divisions, shedding light on how privileged groups shape the Chilean political landscape," says the researcher.

-The project is closely linked to data science and the work being done at the Millennium Institute Fundamento de los Datos (IMFD).
-It uses advanced geospatial analysis and machine learning techniques to map and characterize political divisions in Santiago, as well as applying natural language processing (NLP) methods to analyze political speeches and party programs.
+The project is closely linked to data science and the work carried out by the Millennium Institute de los Datos (IMFD).
+It uses advanced geospatial analysis and machine learning techniques to map and characterize political divisions in Santiago, as well as applying natural language processing (NLP) methods to analyze political discourse and party programs.

-Based on concepts of Thomas Piketty and adapted to the Chilean context, the study seeks to analyze the geographic distribution of these elites in Santiago, their evolution over time and their impact on the Chilean political system.
+Based on concepts from Thomas Piketty and adapted to the Chilean context, the study seeks to analyze the geographic distribution of these elites in Santiago, their evolution over time, and their impact on the Chilean political system.
 Using geospatial and electoral data, it will investigate how the residential and socioeconomic patterns of these elites affect their political preferences and their relationship with political parties.

 Tools for tabular databases with graph capabilities

-"In the medium term, I expect that the results of this research will facilitate the adoption of hybrid models where users can benefit from interoperability between relational and graph systems without the need to modify their current infrastructure.
-This will enable richer and more advanced analysis on existing data," the researcher says.
-"In the long term, I aspire that these tools will serve as the basis for a broader transformation in the way organizations and researchers manage, integrate and analyze their data, promoting interoperability as a key standard for combining multiple sources of information in a transparent and efficient manner," he adds.
+"In the medium term, I hope that the results of this research will facilitate the adoption of hybrid models where users can benefit from interoperability between relational systems and graphs without having to modify their current infrastructure.
+This will enable richer and more advanced analysis of existing data," says the researcher.
+"In the long term, I hope that these tools will serve as the basis for a broader transformation in the way organizations and researchers manage, integrate, and analyze their data, promoting interoperability as a key standard for combining multiple sources of information transparently and efficiently," he adds.

-A fundamental aspect of this project is its focus on open source software, ensuring that the results are accessible to both academia and industry.
-"This not only broadens the impact of the project, but also encourages its adoption and adaptation in different contexts," the academic emphasizes.
+A fundamental aspect of this project is its focus on free software, ensuring that the results are accessible to both academia and industry.
+"This not only broadens the impact of the project, but also encourages its adoption and adaptation in different contexts," the academic points out.